Aliases for NLRP4 Gene

 GeneCards Summary for NLRP4 Gene

-NLRP4 (NLR Family, Pyrin Domain Containing 4) is a Protein Coding gene.
-Among its related pathways are Immune System and Cytosolic sensors of pathogen-associated DNA.
-An important paralog of this gene is NLRP7.
+NLRP4 (NLR Family Pyrin Domain Containing 4) is a Protein Coding gene.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Innate Immune System.
+An important paralog of this gene is NLRP12.

 May be involved in inflammation and recognition of cytosolic pathogen-associated molecular patterns (PAMPs) not intercepted by membrane-bound receptors.
 Acts as a negative regulator of the type I interferon signaling pathway by serving as an adapter to promote DTX4-mediated ubiquitination of activated TBK1, and its subsequent degradation.
 Suppresses NF-kappaB induction by the cytokines TNFA and IL1B, suggesting that it operates at a point of convergence in these two cytokine signaling pathways.